tribblelab/lab_practices/mentorship_compact.md

 The PI determines whether a potential project is appropriate by evaluating three criteria:
 - Is the project feasible given the available resources (include avaiable expertise in the lab and through collaborations)?
 - Is the PI excited about the scientific question posed by the project?
-This ensures long-term investment in the research?
+This ensures long-term investment in the research.
 - Is the PhD student motivated to drive the project forward, and does the project server the PhD student's long term career goals?

 In addition to conducting scientific studies as described above, a secondary goal of the research program is for trainees to gain transferable skills.
 For example: